ysyk2021/the-microlearning-model-for-cybersecurity-training-protecting-business-data-and-assets-through/src/chapter-2-3.md

-Chapter: Techniques for Overcoming Common Cybersecurity Threats
+Techniques for Overcoming Common Cybersecurity Threats
 ===============================================================

 In this chapter, we will explore effective techniques for overcoming common cybersecurity threats.
 By implementing these techniques, organizations can enhance their defense against cyberattacks and protect their business data and assets.
 This chapter provides practical strategies and best practices for addressing and mitigating various cybersecurity threats.